The Art Brothers represent

 ZuCot disrupts with technology

 ZuCot understands the value of being early adopters of tech.
 From virtual exhibits to their new app that shows how a painting will look in your home, Microsoft is helping expand their reach.
-Say It Loud is their current exhibit available to view in their gallery and online.
+The Gift is their current exhibit that’s honoring the roots of hip-hop and its global influence.
+As the third virtual gallery powered by Microsoft’s Azure technology, The Gift can be viewed in an online gallery and in person.
+The virtual exhibit allows visitors to view the artwork while streaming a playlist that inspired the artists.